behaviour therapy explained: key approaches & benefits

 Research Evidence Supporting Behavioural Therapy

-Cognitive behavior therapy, in particular, is often considered the "gold standard" for treating many disorders due to its strong evidence base.
+Cognitive behaviour therapy, in particular, is often considered the "gold standard" for treating many disorders due to its strong evidence base.
 Techniques like systematic desensitization and exposure therapy also have a long history of success, especially for anxiety disorders and phobias.

 |